tblainek/governors-mansions/README.md

 Data originate from state public records.
 When coordinates and square footage were not available, estimates were made using mapping tools accounting for the curvature of the earth.
 State-level median values for home prices and sizes were determined from 2021 federal economic data.
 "In use" values indicate whether or not a governor resides in that residence.

 ## Use
-These data is for use under the MIT License.
+These data are for use under the MIT License.
 See LICENSE file enclosed.